RTIInternational/teehr/docs/sphinx/getting_started/index.rst

    # Create directory for your code and create a new virtual environment
    mkdir teehr_examples
    cd teehr_examples
-   python -m venv .venv
+   python3 -m venv .venv
    source .venv/bin/activate

    # Using pip
    pip install 'teehr @ git+https://github.com/RTIInternational/teehr@[BRANCH_TAG]'

-   # Download the required JAR files for Spark
+   # Download the required JAR files for Spark (this is broken)
    python download_spark_jars.py

 Or, if you do not want to install TEEHR in your own virtual environment, you can use Docker: